PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 nix run
 ```

-{{ tip(tip="If you got error that `flake.nix` cannot be found, then it is because all files belonging to the flake must be tracked in git repository.") }}
+{{ tip(tip="If you got error that `flake.nix` cannot be found, then it is
+because all files belonging to the flake must be tracked in git repository.

+`git add .`") }}

 If all goes well, you should be welcomed with the neovim welcome message and the
-version should be the most up-to-date one from the master branch.
+version should correspond to the current stable version.

 {{ end() }}

 ## Custom Neovim package

-What you have done so far, is just grab Neovim and provided it on the output of
+What you have done so far is that you just grabbed Neovim and provided it on the
-your flake.
-Let's prepare it for the customization.
-First extract neovim to
+output of your flake.
+Now, let's prepare it for the customization.
+First,
-separate package.
+extract Neovim to a separate package.

 ```nix
 # packages/myNeovim.nix